SURFscz/pam-weblogin/README.md

-# pam-websso-c
+# pam-weblogin
-PAM WebSSO module in C
+PAM WebLogin module in C

 ## Installation
 Dependancies: libpam and libcurl.
 Install the dev packages for these libraries, then